MicrosoftDocs/altspace-vr/altspace-vr/world-building/improving-performance.md

 ![Administrator diagnostics window](images/performance.png)

-These aren't requirements, merely guidelines, because performance depends not only on how many Objects you have but also how they're arranged.
-For example, if you have 500 objects but they're spread out over 2 kilometers, the performance will probably be fine.
+These are more guidelines than requirements.
+Performance depends on how many Objects you have and how they're arranged.
+For example, if you have 500 objects spread out over 2 kilometers, the performance will probably be fine.
 However, if you put the same 500 objects into a tightly packed area, you'll likely see problems.
 That’s because performance depends on what's within a person's Field of View.
 The best way to test is to hop into Altspace and teleport around your World.
 If you notice any glitching or feel any discomfort, those are problem spots you'll want to investigate.

 By sticking to these recommendations, you set yourself up for success.
 Let’s go over this sample diagnostic taken from an actual Featured World: